Digital Preservation

 A Future-Proof, Inclusive Model

 This model eliminates the bottleneck of requiring a “digital preservation person” to access or manage preserved content.
-Instead, by making the repository a shared workspace accessible through the Workbench, it democratise access and responsibility.
-This inclusive, automation-driven, and cloud cold storage backed system provides a resilient solution to the sustainability challenge and by providing dedicated media for each workflow, tenant or dataset.
+Instead, by making the repository a shared workspace accessible through the Workbench, it democratises access and responsibility.
+This inclusive, automation-driven, and cloud cold storage-backed system provides a resilient solution to the sustainability challenge, and by providing dedicated media for each workflow, tenant, or dataset, it ensures the preservation of digital assets.
 Cloud Cold Storage can recover preserved digital assets without extensive delay.